Sectarianism and minorities in the Syrian civil war: Kurdification in Rojava

 On 10 October 2015, the YPG together with Arab, Assyrian, Armenian and Turkmen militias set up the Syrian Democratic Forces (SDF).
 By early 2016, the PYD had driven the Islamic State out the Kurdish areas the PYD controlled and received the United States protection against the Islamic State and Turkey.
 With this support, the PYD was able to increase their territory in northern Syria and take the city of Hasaka in 2015.
 With the tides turning in their favour, the PYD installed a radical 'Kurdification' policy as part of their “Rojava revolution”.
 This radical democratic movement is aimed to not only establish an independent state during the sectarian struggle, but also to homogenize the ethnically diverse Rojava by using political power.
 With a ‘re-Kurdification’ of Arabized Kurds, the PYD hopes to strengthen their position in areas where the Arabs are in the majority.
 In order to keep this territory under control, the PYD has to delegate power to local Arab chieftains in areas where the Kurds are in the minority.
 This “blurring of sectarian lines” can be a strategic gamble or an attempt to cooperate with the Arabs to keep Rojava.
 Here, the PYD uses the sectarian conflict in Syria to preach Kurdish nationalism as a democratic confederalism, promoting secularism, socialism and equality.
 However, several researchers argue that their struggle for Kurdish nationalism is only a tool for power politics.

 Currently, the Democratic Federation of Northern Syria (DFNS) embeds the autonomous administration led by the Kurds.
 DFNS is still part of the Syrian state, but is autonomous in the sense that it executes self-governance.
 The Administrative Regions Act, which has been passed in August 2017, divides the Rojava into six cantons and three regions.
-The DFNS recognises and accepts all ethnic groups living in the Kurdis-led regions and promotes coexistence between the different communities.
+The DFNS recognises and accepts all ethnic groups living in the Kurdish-led regions and promotes coexistence between the different communities.
 DFSN states that: “Cultural, ethnic and religious groups and components shall have the right to name their self-administrations, preserve their cultures, and form their democratic organizations.
 No one or component shall have the right to impose their own beliefs on others by force”.
 This democratic confederalism is the foundational doctrine of Rojava and is developed by Abdullah Öcalan, the founder of the PKK.
 In this concept, state power is decentralised by letting small, local councils govern.
 However, in this northern Kurdish border zone, encompassing a mix of different minorities, ‘Kurdification’ is still pursued by the SDF.
 Furthermore, even though the DFNS claims it promotes local democracy, researchers argue that the power is very centralized, even authoritarian.
 Some news sources call this ‘re-Kurdification’ as just another form of oppression and argue that the PYD uses education as a tool of indoctrinization of PKK-Öcalan ideology.
 By closing down schools who reject to follow the PKK curriculum and using their authority to deliberately force Arab families to leave their home in Kurdish-controlled areas, the PYD is accused of "mirroring the practices of the Assad regime in areas it controls".